jworth/interpretation/course/content/en/class1/extended.md

 optional: true
 expectsubmission: false
 title: Extended Content
+description: >-
-description: Access Graham and Susan's original interviews in full.
+  Access Graham and Susan's original interviews in full as well as Jim's links and suggested further reading.
 ---

 Here you can access Graham and Susan's original interviews in full.